Ayuei/DeBEIR/README.md

 See ```examples/``` for more use cases and where to get started.

-Otherwise, html rendered documentation is available in docs/
+Otherwise, html rendered documentation is available [here](https://ayuei.github.io/DeBEIR/debeir.html)

 ### Development